Retaliatory Discharge Lawyer in Geneva

 Strategic Counsel for Victims of Workplace Retaliation

 Losing your job is a shock that ripples through your entire life.
 Even worse, losing a job for reasons that are unrelated to work performance can be devastating to your self-esteem, bank account, and confidence.
-If you believe that you were terminated from your job because of reasons that are not related to job performance, you may be able to bring a case to your previous employer for Retaliatory Discharge.
+If you believe that you were terminated from your employment because of reasons that are not related to job performance, you may be able to bring a case to your previous employer for retaliatory discharge.

 When you turn to O’Brien Law, LLC, our Geneva retaliatory discharge attorney can talk through the details of your employment leading up to your termination, or any other retaliatory conduct.
 We pride ourselves on being respectful of your feelings and as discreet as possible about your situation, all while fighting to ensure a favorable outcome from your previous employer.